flapjack/flapjack.io/Releasing-Flapjack.md

 * This isn't necessarily a bad thing, as long as we make it possible to install Flapjack via RubyGems
 * A lot of early adopters are running Arch Linux, so we should target that platform

+### Are there alternative ways of releasing Flapjack?

-* logstash has a different approach
+* [logstash](http://logstash.net) takes a different approach
-** logstash bundles up all the gems + a copy of JRuby into a single jar ** Anyone that has a JVM can then run the jar
+  * logstash bundles up all the gems + a copy of JRuby into a single jar
+  * Anyone that has a JVM can then run the jar
-** This would allow flapjack to be run easily on Windows, Linux, OS X
+  * This would allow Flapjack to be run easily on Windows, Linux, OS X

-## What should we do right now?
+## What do we want Flapjack releases to look like?

-* Let's solve the problem now for current users of Flapjack
-* Worry about other users later
-* If we solve the problem for the current users, hopefully there will be overlap with other people
-* We want to create a great user experience for people running Flapjack the first time ** People should be able to run Flapjack without any config ** This would populate some default contacts, "standard reference data"
+1. We want to create a great user experience for people running Flapjack the first time
+  * People should be able to run Flapjack without any config
+  * This would populate some default contacts, "standard reference data"
-* Use Omnibus to build packages for Debian, RedHat, Arch
+1. Use [Omnibus to build packages](https://github.com/flpjck/omnibus-flapjack) for Debian, RedHat, Arch
   * Omnibus lowers the barrier of entry, because users don't need to worry about all the dependencies

-* This doesn't solve the development release problem
-* We want to verify these development releases that:
-** We haven't broken API integration
-** Flapjack is functioning as expected
+1. Release a Vagrant box that uses the [Omnibus-built packages](https://github.com/flpjck/omnibus-flapjack)